weld/core/README.md

 > $ mvn clean verify -Dincontainer -f jboss-tck-runner/pom.xml

-If you want to run a specific test you can use the `-Dtest=<test_name> flag`.
+If you want to run a specific test you can use the `-Dtest=<test_name>` flag.
 For example

 > $ mvn clean verify -Dincontainer -f jboss-tck-runner/pom.xml -Dtest=FireEventTest

-Will run all the tests defined in `FireEventTest.java`
+Will run all the tests defined in `FireEventTest`.

 > $ mvn clean verify -Dincontainer -f jboss-tck-runner/pom.xml -Dtest=FireEventTest#testInjectedEventAcceptsEventObject

-Will only run `FireEventTest.testInjectedEventAcceptsEventObject`.
+Will only run the `FireEventTest.testInjectedEventAcceptsEventObject()` test method.